Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 6. Sleeping gear

-- Sleeping bag (suitable for -10ยฐC) โ this is usually provided by the trekking company.
+- Sleeping bag (suitable for -10ยฐC) โ usually provided by your guide

 - Ear plugs